filecoin-project/filecoin-docs/content/en/basics/assets/the-fil-token/index.md

 ---
 title: "The FIL token"
 description: "FIL is the cryptocurrency that powers the Filecoin network.
 This page explains what FIL is and how it can be used."
 lead: "FIL is the cryptocurrency that powers the Filecoin network.
-This page explains what FIL is and how it can be used."
+This page explains what FIL is, how it can be used, and it's denominations."
 draft: false
 images: []
 type: docs